Updated 20th January 2023.

 Your personal information is stored at our practice in electronic form.

 We take (more than) reasonable steps to secure personal and sensitive information and protect it from misuse, interference, loss and unauthorized access.
 Our level of security matches the sensitivity of the information held.
 Security measures are reviewed regularly and tested.
 We understand the risks of electronic health and take cybersecurity very seriously indeed.
 Our practice has engaged Paraflare to undertake a proactive investigation of the security of our servers and our practices in mid 2020 and we have ongoing support from Cynch Securities (IT security for small business) in order to assist us to be at the pinnacle of our industry in terms of cybersecurity, way above industry standards.
+All General Practitioners and staff members, have understood and signed a commitment to cybersecurity in their management of IT at WSD.

 We have been early adopters for eScripts in order to increase the security of your medication data.